We work with whistleblowers to expose fraud against the government.

 The CFTC’s primary area of interest is trading in agricultural, energy and metals commodity futures and options.

 In selecting counsel to pursue a security or commodity whistleblower claim, an important consideration may be the financial resources available to the whistleblower’s counsel to retain the very best experts in the fields of finance, accounting, and securities regulation to substantiate the whistleblower’s claims before the SEC or CTFC.
-As a mid-size national plaintiffs’ firm with extensive resources at our command, Waters Kraus & Paul routinely works with expert witnesses in many different fields.
+As a mid-size national plaintiffs’ firm with extensive resources at our command, Waters Kraus Paul & Siegel routinely works with expert witnesses in many different fields.
 We do not hesitate to retain the services of the best experts in their fields required to bring cases to successful resolution.

 What is Qui Tam?